dray01/dsphinx/_posts/istio_on_GKE.rst

     :width: 400

 Over the past few years we've been hearing and talking about a Service Mesh.
-To me this technology certainly can solve many problems in both digitel natives and traditional enterprise shops.
+To me this technology certainly can solve many problems in both digitel natives and traditional enterprise alike.
 I'm very much enjoying watching the SM space mature and really form a value statement that many architects I speak to are looking for.
+If we say that kubernetes has won.
+Then we will continue to see larger/more complex kubernetes deployments which will further drive the need for a Service Mesh.
+At a high level there are a few capabilities a Service Mesh will provide.
+Offload certificate mangement (mTLS) from the developers.
+Provide the SRE/Ops teams with insight into service performance/latency and to further abstract services from the network.

 Objective
 ---------
-The intent of this post is to share the installation process to get the OSS version of Istio Service Mesh configured on our GKE cluster.
+The intent of this post is to share the installation process to get the OSS version of Istio Service Mesh on our GKE cluster.
 This is more of an enablement and prep before I go ahead and test out Anthos SM or ASM which it will be known as.
 ASM will provide the capability to build your mesh across many clusters and clouds.

 Here is a guide to getting your first GKE_ cluster up and running.